k3integrations/generator-k3/README.md

 To install this set of custom Yeoman generators, do the following:

-- clone the repository on your local system
+- clone the repository to your local system
 - navigate to the project’s root directory
 - run `npm link`